GroupProject2020/Ovito/doc/python/introduction/examples.rst

 which computes a triplet of indices for each bond from the topology of the surrounding bond network.
 The script accesses the computed CNA bond indices in the output :py:class:`~ovito.data.DataCollection` of the modification pipeline and exports them to a text file.
-The script enumerates the bonds of each particle using the :py:class:`Bonds.Enumerator <ovito.data.Bonds.Enumerator>` helper class.
+The script enumerates the bonds of each particle using the :py:class:`~ovito.data.BondsEnumerator` helper class.

 The generated text file has the following format::